 - 4.1.
-Postdoctoral Researchers [36]
+Faculty [30]

 - 4.2.
-New Faculty & Faculty on leave [37]
+Postdoctoral Researchers [37]

-4.3.
-Visiting Faculty [37]
+- 4.3.
+Visiting Faculty [39]

-4.4.
+- 4.4.
 Research Assistants Ph.D.
-Students [37]
+Students [39]

 - 4.5.
-Interns [39]
+Interns [41]

 - 4.6.
-Administration & IT Support [39]
+Administration & IT Support [41]

-IMDEA Software strives towards excellence and being competitive with the highest-ranked institutions worldwide.
+The IMDEA Software Institute strives towards excellence and being competitive with the highest-ranked institutions worldwide.
 To be successful in this goal, the Institute must attract highly-skilled personnel for the scientific teams and support staff.
-This is one of the main goals of the Institute, to the point of being a clear measure of its success.
+This is one of the main goals of the Institute, to the point of considering it a fundamental measure of its success.